MattBann/data-breach-dashboard/README.md

 An application for tracking the history of data breaches, using the Have I Been Pwned dataset.

+This project was developed as part of a University dissertation.

 This repository contains 4 distinct folders:

 - [backend](#backend)